GauravUp28/AutoFlow/README.md

-# Softlight Agent B – AI-Only Generalized UI State Capture
+# AutoFlow – AI-Only Generalized UI State Capture

 Agent B automatically navigates live web apps, performs the requested task, and captures screenshots of every UI state (including non-URL states like modals, forms, transient success banners).
 No hardcoding of sites or workflows.
 All step planning is performed by an LLM (OpenAI / Anthropic / Gemini) – no heuristic fallback.